jprodriguezg/ardrone_optitrack_demo/README.md

 ## Run the demo

 * Optitrack
- * Before start the demo the user should recalibrate the optitrack to obtain a high accuarte mesurement of each rigid body defined in the system.
+ * Before starting the demo, the user should calibrate the optitrack to obtain a high accuarte mesurement of each rigid body of the system.
- * Rigid  bodies definition: To perform the demo 5 objects need to be defined: drone, user 1, user 2, gesture marker 1, and gesture marker 2.
-It's too IMPORTANT to define the rigid body of each user cap in front of the drone (face to face).
-This definition is crucial because if it is bad defined the drone will follow the leader in with an incorrect angle.
+ * Rigid  bodies definition: To perform the demo 5 objects must be defined: drone, user 1, user 2, gesture marker 1, and gesture marker 2.
+It's too IMPORTANT to define the rigid body of each user cap in front of the drone face.
+This definition is crucial because if it is not well performed the drone will follow the leader with an incorrect angle.